ITEHP Fall 2024 Application Deadline: November 30, 2023

 - Email the DGS and DGSA listed on our Contact Us page to indicate that you are interested in the ITEHP certificate.
 This step is an important notification for us so we can contact the relevant program and keep tabs on your progress upon admission.

 There is no difference in the eventual degree granted through either mechanism; both routes result in a PhD granted by a specific department, with certification in Toxicology.

-Students are offered admission to the Program with fellowship support based on rank among all applicants.
-Students may be awarded a Program fellowship or may be accepted into the Program via the certificate, with support from Departmental funds.
-For each entering year, approximately three full fellowships (tuition, fees and stipend) are awarded.
+Students are offered direct admission to the Program with fellowship support based on rank among all applicants.
+Students may be awarded a Program fellowship (Option #1) or may be accepted into the Program via the certificate (Option #2) with support from Departmental funds.
+For each entering year, approximately three (3) full fellowships (tuition, fees, and stipend) are awarded.

 Applicants to the Program must have a bachelor’s degree with a strong foundation in the biological and physical sciences, and in mathematics.
-Applicants must submit scores on the GRE general test, transcripts, and three letters of recommendation.
-It is expected that course work and research experience will vary among applicants but that the applicant’s academic credentials will be sufficient to ensure successful completion of the degree.
+Applicants must submit transcripts and three (3) letters of recommendation.
+It is expected that course work and research experience will vary among applicants, but that the applicant’s academic credentials will be sufficient to ensure successful completion of the degree.